 AWS CloudTrail

 Although not an intrusion detection system, AWS CloudTrail is a DevOps security tool with log-recording and API call monitoring service by Amazon.
-It can be configured to work with SIEM and XDR tools, therefore making audit and compliance easy and effective.
+You can configure it to work with SIEM and XDR tools, making audit and compliance easy and effective.

 If your organization uses AWS, we recommend using GuardDuty and CloudTrail.
 If your organization doesn’t use AWS, Wazuh is a good choice.
 You can also use Elastic Stack (ELK), which comes with ElasticSearch, Logstash, and Kibana.